After reading this article you will have a better understanding how Parseur text parsing engine works and how to create reliable parsing templates.

 It will then automatically process your latest email with a new field "Kind of pets".
 Now your new template is more robust and flexible.

-I hope this articles helped you understand how Parseur works.
+I hope this article helped you understand how Parseur works.